Anticentromere antibody; ACA

 If a person is positive for ACA and has CREST symptoms, it is likely they have limited systemic sclerosis.
 ACA is found in about 60 - 80 per cent of people who have limited systemic sclerosis.

 If a person is negative for ACA, it is likely that their symptoms are due to another condition.
 However, it is possible, though rare, that they have limited systemic sclerosis and do not produce anticentromere antibodies.

 Typically, only people who have CREST symptoms are tested for ACA.
-However, some people may be positive for ACA prior to the development of these symptoms and ACA may be performed in conjunction with testing for other autoimmune disorders.
+However, some people may be positive for ACA prior to the development of these symptoms and the centromere antibody test may be performed in conjunction with testing for other autoimmune disorders.

 The amount of ACA present does not, in general, correlate to the severity of a person's symptoms.